‘Grey’s Anatomy’ Spoilers: Kevin McKidd Talks Divorce Between Owen And Amelia

 That being said, McKidd admits that the current situation could be a red-herring.
 Shonda Rhimes has a habit of making fans believe that one storyline will happen, only to have a different one win over at the very end.
 Grey’s Anatomy Season 13 had many fans debating whether Alex would go to jail, only to find out that DeLuca had used a loophole to drop the charges.

 It is possible that Owen will see through Amelia’s fears.
 He has his own baggage and knows the benefits of therapy.
-There is also a chance that he will encourage Amelia to go to couples counselling, as he and Cristina went through at one point.
-While things didn’t work out between Cristina and Owen, that wasn’t because of the counselling.
+There is also a chance that he will encourage Amelia to go to couples counseling, as he and Cristina went through at one point.
+While things didn’t work out between Cristina and Owen, that wasn’t because of the counseling.
 The two just wanted different things.
 For Amelia, it is like she wants a child but isn’t willing to get over the fear of losing another baby – understandably, of course!

 The two do need to talk.
 Fans finally got to see them onscreen together last week, after a few episodes of being apart.
 Caterina Scorsone was on maternity leave, meaning this storyline had to be written in this way.
 Now that Amelia is back at the hospital, there is chance that the two will talk again on Grey’s Anatomy Season 13.